-So you’ve worked hard these past 15 years, diligently saving most of your money so that you have the optionality of retiring before the age of 40.
-You’re dreading doing the same old thing for another 3+ years and discover How To Engineer Your Own Layoff.
+So you've worked hard these past 20 years, diligently saving most of your money.
+You're dreading doing the same old thing for another 3+ years and discover How To Engineer Your Own Layoff.

 After digesting the information, you develop courage and execute the framework to produce a severance package valued at three years of living expenses.
-It’s as if you’ve worked until 40 but managed to save three years of your life and quit at age 37 instead.
-Now what?
+It's as if you've worked longer but managed to save three years of your life and quit at age 37 instead.
+Now what after retirement?

 Spend your money of course!